jwrpalmer99/indy-walls/README.md

 # Indy Walls

-Indy Walls is a Foundry VTT module with wall-editing improvements, including curves/circular/rectangular wall drawing, borrowing ideas from DragonFlagon Curvy Walls .
+Indy Walls is a Foundry VTT module with wall-editing improvements, including curves/circular/rectangular wall drawing, borrowing ideas from DragonFlagon Curvy Walls.
+It also has wall cleanup function that runs on a scene with 1 click and a function to convert regular foundry walls to Indy Walls for further editing.

 Compatibility: